cmucheru/nodemailer/README.md

-# gbnodemailer
+# nodemailer
-Nodemailer app for globebridgeconsulting.com
+Nodemailer app for emailing data from frontend apps